You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Eat a Balanced Diet

-Eating a balanced diet that includes a variety of fruits, vegetables, whole grains, and lean proteins can help optimize methotrexate absorption.
+A balanced diet that includes a variety of fruits, vegetables, whole grains, and lean proteins can help to optimize methotrexate absorption.
+Aim to include a variety of colorful fruits and vegetables in your diet, as these are rich in antioxidants and other nutrients that can help to reduce inflammation and improve overall health.

 Conclusion